moorepants/me41055/content/pages/syllabus.rst

 Academic dishonesty will not be tolerated.
 All homework assignments turned in for a grade must be your (or you and your partner's) unique work.
 You will have to include a contribution explanation with each homework submission.
-This contribution explanation should explain the contributions each of the partner's made and any help you received from people other than the instructors.
+This contribution explanation should explain the contributions each of the partners made and any help you received from people other than the instructors.

-If you make use of code found in other materials that you did not write yourself, either directly or in a modified form, you must follow the copyright licenses associated with that material.
+If you make use of code found in other sources that you did not write yourself, either directly or in a modified form, you must follow the copyright licenses associated with that material.
 If there is no copyright license present, then you must obtain a written and signed permission from the author of the materials and provide that with your assignment submission.
 If there is a copyright license present in the materials you use (e.g. GPL, MIT, BSD, CC-BY), then you must follow the terms of that license.
 Most licenses, at minimum, require you to include the license with your work submission.
 This mirrors what you will have to do, by law, in your future work.

 All code and written answers will be checked for plagiarism amongst student submissions and against external materials.
 Unattributed plagiarized materials